MohamedMarawany/Sales-Dashboard-Excel/README.md

 - Customer Insights: Highlight top customers to prioritize retention efforts.

 ### Files
-- excel/Sales_Dashboard.xlsx - The main Excel file containing the sales dashboard.
+- excel/SuperStore Dashboard.xlsx - The main Excel file containing the sales dashboard.
 - assets/Dashboard.png - A snapshot of the dashboard for quick reference.

 ### How to Use